Cassiopeia (constellation): Mythology

 In Welsh Mythology Llys Dôn (literally "The Court of Dôn") is the traditional Welsh name for the constellation.
 At least three of Dôn's children also have astronomical associations: Caer Gwydion ("The fortress of Gwydion") is the traditional Welsh name for the Milky Way, and Caer Arianrhod ("The Fortress of Arianrhod") being the constellation of Corona Borealis.

 In the 17th century, various Biblical figures were depicted in the stars of Cassiopeia.
 These included Bathsheba, Solomon's mother; Deborah, an Old Testament prophet; and Mary Magdalene, a follower of Jesus.

-A figure called the "Tinted Hand" also appeared in the stars of Cassiopeia in some Arab atlases.
+A figure called the "Tinted Hand" also appeared in the stars of Cassiopeia in some Arabic atlases.
 This is variously said to represent a woman's hand dyed red with henna, as well as the bloodied hand of Muhammad's daughter Fatima.
 The hand is made up of the stars α Cas, β Cas, γ Cas, δ Cas, ε Cas, and η Cas.
 The arm is made up of the stars α Per, γ Per, δ Per, ε Per, η Per, and ν Per.

-Another Arab constellation that incorporated the stars of Cassiopeia was the Camel.
+Another Arabic constellation that incorporated the stars of Cassiopeia was the Camel.
 Its head was composed of Lambda, Kappa, Iota, and Phi Andromedae; its hump was Beta Cassiopeiae; its body was the rest of Cassiopeia, and the legs were composed of stars in Perseus and Andromeda.

 Other cultures see a hand or moose antlers in the pattern.
 These include the Sámi, for whom the W of Cassiopeia forms an elk antler.
 The Chukchi of Siberia similarly saw the five main stars as five reindeer stags.

 The people of the Marshall Islands saw Cassiopeia as part of a great porpoise constellation.
 The main stars of Cassiopeia make its tail, Andromeda and Triangulum form its body, and Aries makes its head.
 In Hawaii, Alpha, Beta, and Gamma Cassiopeiae were named.
 Alpha Cassiopeiae was called Poloahilani, Beta Cassiopeiae was called Polula, and Gamma Cassiopeiae was called Mulehu.
 The people of Pukapuka saw the figure of Cassiopeia as a distinct constellation called Na Taki-tolu-a-Mataliki.